UoB-COMSM0166/2025-group-4/README.md

 ---

-## 5.3 The random creation of maps
+## 5.3 Procedural Generation with Path-First Algorithms for Verifiable Playability

 ### 5.3.1 Goals and motivations